inalib/raimonu/inapedia/tournaments/kirastar/kirastarmain.md

 # KIRASTAR CLUB Weekly

-KIRASTAR CLUB Weekly is a tournament series organized by [Unaii](../../players/spanish/unaii.md) and [Lucas](../../players/spanish/lucas.md), and held in the [KIRASTAR CLUB](https://discord.gg/YxeKrTCZUu) discord server.
+KIRASTAR CLUB Weekly is a tournament series organized by [Unaii](../../players/spanish/unaii.md) and held in the [KIRASTAR CLUB](https://discord.gg/YxeKrTCZUu) discord server.

 Tournaments are held weekly, lasting from Friday to Sunday of each week.